-13.3.6 Figure 56 shows the change in delay as a result of the introduction of the mitigation measures to the Preferred Option, fully built out, relative to the 2041 Baseline.
+13.3.5 Figure 55 shows the change in delay as a result of the introduction of the mitigation measures to the Preferred Option, fully built out, relative to the 2041 Baseline, and the other three tests.

-Figure 56 Change in delay (PCU-hrs) vs. 2041 Baseline
+Figure 55 Change in delay (PCU-hrs) vs. 2041 Baseline

-13.3.7 The level of delay associated with the mitigation package is lower than seen in Model Run 2: Full Build Out in all time periods.
+13.3.6 The level of delay associated with the mitigation package is lower than seen in Model Run 2: Preferred Option Fully Built Out in all time periods.
 This indicates that the proposed mitigation package reduces the level of delay by reducing congestion.
 This reduced congestion could result in additional trip making by car if measures to lock in reduced car use are not introduced at the same time as the mitigation measures, and this response may be reflected in the results for Model Run 3.